Shirley Knot the Siren

 Que track 3

-– and that was where I swam to when I was just a teenage siren, fins full of energy and a net full of dreams….
+Atlantis New York is where I swam as a teenage tadpole with fins full of energy and a net full of dreams….

 These little town blues are melting away.